 About Ursula Askham Fanthorpe

+U.A.
 Fanthorpe was an English poet.
-Notably she received a CBE in 2001 for services to poetry and the Queen’s Gold Medal for Poetry.
+Notably, she received a CBE in 2001 for services to poetry and the Queen’s Gold Medal for Poetry.
 She taught English in Cheltenham for sixteen years having achieved a first in her degree.
 She is a relatively prolific writer having almost 20 collections attributed to her.